 Each room is adorned with lovely touches like fresh lilies and hanging lamps.
 My room was decorated to perfection and the furniture completely functional and inviting unlike so many other hotel rooms where the bed is the only comfortable sitting area.
 The pillows and the duvet are both made of fluffy down and the thread count on the sheets and duvet cover is nice and high!
+There are so many different mattress sizes as well, but this room had the best one ever.
+I slept so well on the mattress that they had though, I don’t know what size it was though.
 My two complains in the room are that the mini bar wasn’t stocked with anything but water and the room temperature was set to 20 degrees so I was freezing for the first hour or so until the room warmed up a bit after I shut off the a/c upon arrival.

 On a dorky, ‘couch potato’ note, I thought it was fantastic to have a Sky TV box there in my room, with oodles of options for English television and movies.
 I veg’d out and watched so many movies in between spa treatments, dining out and my naps!
 It beats the typical advert-filled few channels for movies at most hotels.